What stabilizer to use for machine embroidery

 Stabilizer can also make your embroidery process easier, especially if you are working with material or a garment that is difficult to hoop.
 Instead of hooping the item you are embroidering, you can hoop the stabilizer.
 Then, you stick your garment onto the stabilizer to hold it in place while you embroider.
 This technique is called “floating”, and you can see how I float a t-shirt on a piece of hooped sticky back tear away stabilizer in this previous post.

-What is the most essential stabilizer needed for machine embroidery?
+What is the most common stabilizer needed for machine embroidery?

 Tear away stabilizer is literally stabilizer that you tear away from the embroidered area.
 After you finish stitching, you tear it and throw it away.
 It is used on many different type of fabrics.
 As a general rule, if the item you are embroidering is not going to be worn, you can often get away with tear away as your only stabilizer.

 For example, if you are embroidering a name on a durable canvas, like a backpack, a tear away will suffice.
 Embroidery on towels is another instance where a tear away stabilizer is perfectly suitable on its own.
 For most items of clothing, however, a tear away stabilizer does not offer enough support.
-These items should be stabilized with a cut away stabilizer as well.
+These items should be stabilized with a cut away stabilizer instead (or used in conjunction with the tear away).

-You can purchase standard tear away stabilizer in a big roll, and it’s fairly inexpensive.
-However, you will likely want to use the tear away in conjunction with a temporary adhesive spray to secure your fabric or garment to the stabilizer.
+You can purchase standard tear away stabilizer in a big roll and almost any embroidery supplier, and it’s fairly inexpensive.
+However, you will likely want to use the tear away with a temporary adhesive spray to secure your fabric or garment to the stabilizer.

 There are some specialty types of tear away stabilizers that offer some distinct advantages over standard tear away stabilizer.
 You see, when you use standard tear away stabilizer, you will likely want to stick your fabric or garment to the stabilizer using temporary adhesive.
 However, relying on temporary adhesive to stick your fabric or garment to the stabilizer can leave a sticky mess.
 Your embroidery hoop will get gunky, and require frequent cleanings.
 Sticky back and iron on tear away help you avoid the gunky mess.